luangjokaj/wordpressify/README.md

 **START UP ENVIRONMENT**

-- We need to install WordPress, and run a local server and database:
+- We need to install WordPress, run a local server and a database:
 ```
 npm run env:start
 ```